 This gives everyone time to get to the party and time for some fun, games and serving of party food.

-Lots of families will be away or have their own plans on public holidays, special days like Mother’s Day and Father’s Day and during the peak holiday season.
+Lots of families will be away or have their own plans on public holidays, special days like Mother’s Day and Father’s Day and during the school breaks.

-Clearly you can’t change the date of your child’s birthday, but it might be worth waiting a week or two in order to get a fuller guest list.
+Clearly you can’t change the date of your child’s birthday, but it might be worth waiting a week or two in order to get a fuller guest list – unless having a smaller guest works to your advantage!

 Whilst you can’t take into consideration every individual child’s nap time, having the party outside of main nap-times, means you are more likely to have a full turn out of guests and happier kids.